menu

 Housing costs in Jenner are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Because occupations involving physical labor dominate the local economy, Jenner is generally considered to be a blue-collar town.
-52.94% of the Jenner workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Jenner is a blue-collar town, with 52.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jenner is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Jenner who work in art, media, and design (47.06%), office and administrative support (0.00%), and sales jobs (0.00%).

 Of important note, Jenner is also a town of artists.
 Jenner has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Jenner’s character.